jmelo11/quantsupport/book/src/getting-started/first-swap.md

 ## 4. Select a pricer and requests

-A **pricer** connects a trade to market data.
-Its `market_data_request()` declares the curves, fixings, FX rates, and volatility objects it needs, and the provider resolves that declaration.
-The caller separately chooses outputs with `Request`, avoiding calculations that are not needed.
+A **pricer** connects a trade to market data in order to get different `Request`s.
+Its `market_data_request()` declares the required curves, fixings, FX rates, and volatility objects it needs to evaluate the product, and the market data provider resolves that declaration.
+An user can separately choose outputs with different `Request`, avoiding calculations that are not needed.

 | Request                  | Meaning                                             |
 | ------------------------ | --------------------------------------------------- |